R0GGER/favicon-api/README.md

 > Interactive API docs and a live playground are available at `/api` on a running instance.

-For the exact provider order, head-start logic, and the scraper's strictly-ordered fallback steps, see [docs/fallback-chain.md](docs/fallback-chain.md).
+For the exact provider order, head-start logic, and the scraper's strictly-ordered fallback steps, see [Fallback chain](docs/fallback-chain.md) (detailed guide).

 ---